robertmuth/Cwerg/FrontEndDocs/tutorial.md

     second u8
 ```

-record literals are declared like so:
+Rec literals are declared like so:

 ```
     Date{2000, 1, 12}